meco66666/DualScaleNet/README.md

 ![123](https://github.com/meco66666/DualScaleNet/blob/main/12.png?raw=true)
 ### Preparation
 Install PyTorch and DDR dataset.

-The dataset is available for download at https://github.com/nkicsl/DDR-dataset.
+The DDR dataset is available for download at https://github.com/nkicsl/DDR-dataset.
 The dataset is organized as follows.
 To construct the self-supervised training set, images from the test set need to be manually merged with the training set.
 ```
 ddr_757
     train/